TarsCloud/TarsCpp/Changelist-2.x.md

 ## v2.4.14 2020.11.09
 ### en
 - fix TC_Shm::init windows not set _bOwner
-- cmake copy .tars to tarsproto/protocol in windows
+- cmake copy .tars to tarsproto in windows
 - epoll add/del/mod and return value
 - ServantProxyThreadData reset when communicator terminate
 - get rid of the singleton.
 You can start multiple applications in a process!